edgelesssys/contrast/docs/docs/getting-started/deployment.md

    gRPC calls are tunneled via mTLS using mesh certificates.

 2. **From external clients to `web`:**
    HTTPS is used.
-Clients don't need to present a mesh certificate but can verify `web`’s certificate.
+Clients don't need to present a mesh certificate but can verify `web`'s certificate.

 3. **`vote-bot` as a simulated client:**
    Simulates external clients with HTTPS requests.